 #6 MyFP Family Office

-This is a Fee-Only Financial Planning Company, that collects fees only on given advice and construct a Financial Plan for Clients.
+This is a Fee-Only Financial Planning Company, that collects fees only on given advice and constructs a Financial Plan for Clients.
 I follow their Facebook Page for the perspective shared by them on the financial market.

-This is a Fee-Based Financial Planner by the name Marshall.
+This is a Fee-Based Financial Planner by the name of Marshall.
 Although he is quite new in the industry, I liked the way he thinks and his attractive website.
 Hence, I followed and He also owns a Facebook Page.